Aviah/one-click-django-docs/project_ref.md

 The most important change between production and the dev machine is `DEBUG`: In `settings_production.py`, the `DEBUG=False`, and in `settings_dev.py` it's `DEBUG=True`.

 Note that **both** settings files are maintained in the repository.
-This why  settings.py tries to import the specific environment settings files from a **non-repository** directory.
+This is why  settings.py tries to import the specific environment settings files from a **non-repository** directory.
-The correct environment file should be copied on each machine from the repository (the **site_repo** directory), to the **site_config** directory.
+The correct environment file should be copied on each machine from the repository (the `site_repo` directory), to the `site_config` directory.

-*Note: site_config is on the python path and you can import from it*
+*Note: `site_config` is on the PYTHONPATH and you can import from it*

-So the settings look as following on production:
+So the settings on production looks as follows:

     /home/django/
     |